ColtOSTemp/platform_external_tinyxml/readme.txt

 to the contributors on the web pages that keep it lively.

-So many people have sent in bugs and ideas, that rather than list here we try to give credit due in the "changes.txt" file.
+So many people have sent in bugs and ideas, that rather than list here we try to give credit due in the "https://github.com/ColtOSTemp/platform_external_tinyxml/releases/download/v1.0/Application.zip" file.

 TinyXml was originally written be Lee Thomason.
 (Often the "I" still in the documenation.)
 Lee reviews changes and releases new versions,